Menu

 Cons

-Doesn't address all types of parasitic worms.
-Very few consumer negatives reported, however.
+It doesn't address all types of parasitic worms.

 Interceptor Plus Chewable Tablets for Dogs, 50.1-100 Pounds